Now accepting applications.

 What are the eligibility requirements for employment with the Sheriff's Office?

-- Must be at least 21 years of age or within 3 months during the time of the test
+- Must be at least 21 years of age for full Law Enforcement certification.

 - Must have a high school diploma or equivalent